-Yogurt may be a healthy, filling snack that checks the boxes on protein and vitamin D, a nutrient many kids lack in their diet.
+Yogurt may be a healthy, filling snack that checks the boxes on protein and vitamin D, a nutrient many kids lacks in their diet.

-Yogurt also provides probiotics, good bacteria that are important for maintaining a Healthiest Foods for Kids.
+Yogurt also provides probiotics, good bacteria that are important for maintaining Healthiest Foods for Kids.

 Buy yogurt, which has zero added sugars plus twice the protein of normal yogurt.